pingcap/blog/chaos-mesh-action-integrate-chaos-engineering-into-your-ci.md

 * What types of faults will we inject?
 * How do we verify the correctness of the system?

-As an example, let’s design a simple test workflow that includes the following steps:
+As an example, let's design a simple test workflow that includes the following steps:

 1. Create two Pods in a Kubernetes cluster.
 2. Ping one pod from the other.